kaliop-uk/ezworkflowenginebundle/README.md

 Q: why are you storing the workflow definitions in configuration files instead of using the database?

 A: this makes it much easier to have consistent workflows definitions across development/test/production environments,
-    as well as Continuous Integration
+    as well as Continuous Integration scenarios

 ## Integration with the Legacy Administration Interface